-During the 2008-2009 academic year, The Citadel participated in the Chronicle of Higher Education's Great Colleges to Work For Program, which administers a social climate survey to faculty and staff.
-The Citadel plans to administer the survey again during the 2010-2011 academic year.
+The Citadel participates in the Chronicle of Higher Education's Great Colleges to Work For Program, which administers a social climate survey to faculty and staff.
+The Citadel plans to administer the survey again during the Fall 2011 semester.

 The Citadel has selected as a key measure of fiscal accountability the monitoring of expenditures against budget.
 See Table 7.3-1 above.
 The Citadel's procurement services are audited every three years by the Materials Management Office of Audit and Certification.
+The Citadel's compliance record is also part of each external financial audit.
+Because The Citadel's operating budget has remained fairly stagnant over the past several years and there has been little flexible funding, we have measured our success in terms of actions taken to address the mission of the College and specifically the Strategic Initiatives approved by the BOV.

-The Citadel's compliance record is also part d. organizational citizenship in support of your key communities?
+d. organizational citizenship in support of your key communities?

 See Category 1, item 10.
 As an academic institution, The Citadel supports its communities through a variety of events each year that are open to the public.
 These include the annual Christmas Candle Light Service presented by Cadet Choral Groups, the Fine Arts Series, the Friends of the Library Series, and speakers and presentations sponsored by schools and academic departments.
-During the 2010-2011 academic year, The Citadel will require service learning activities from every sophomore, benefiting over 25 community agencies.
+During the 2010-2011 academic year, The Citadel required service learning activities from every sophomore, benefiting over 29 community agencies.